 Hands-On Log Building Courses

-My NEXT course:
+My most recent course:

 Hands-on Log Roof Truss, September 24 and 25, 2018

-You will be taught how to build an improved mitered-style roof truss of logs using Robert's newest simple and effective layout method.
+An improved mitered-style roof truss of logs using Robert's newest simple and effective layout method.

 Wanaka, New Zealand (South Island) -- February 19 to March 16, 2018